 Make sure to get a standing desk that’s wide enough for your monitor to be at least 1.5 to three feet away.

 Having your screen at least an arm’s length away should allow you to see the entire screen comfortably.
 This is to protect your eyes and neck from unnecessary strain.

-If you don’t have a standing desk at home, you can easily adjust monitor distance with the help of a standing desk converter with a keyboard tray .
+If you don’t have a standing desk at home, you can easily adjust monitor distance with the help of a .

 For a multiple monitor setup, we recommend the to maximize your desk space.